 - chives for garnish optional

 - Preheat oven to 350 F. Slice off the top of the garlic head and place in a small baking dish.
-Drizzle with 1 tbsp of the olive oil and bake in the oven for 30-35 minutes.
+Drizzle with 1 tablespoon of the olive oil and bake in the oven for 30-35 minutes.

-- While the garlic is baking, heat the remaining 3 Tbsp of olive oil in a pot over medium heat.
-Saute’ the leeks and onions for 15-20 minutes on low heat until they are darkened and caramelized.
+- While the garlic is baking, heat the remaining 3 tablespoon of olive oil in a pot over medium heat.
+Saute' the leeks and onions for 15-20 minutes on low heat until they are darkened and caramelized.
 Add in the potatoes, vegetable stock, salt, and pepper.
 Bring to a boil and then lower to a simmer.